damianhakert/damianhakert.github.io/source/posts/2017-02-02-GitLab-8-16-webcast-recording.html.md

 author_twitter: Reberoodle
 categories: release
 image_title: '/images/blogimages/8-16-webcast-recap.png'
-description: "Auto Deploy on GKE, Web Terminal, Monitoring with Prometheus and we Brought Time Tracking to CE!"
+description: "Auto Deploy on GKE, Web Terminal, Monitoring with Prometheus Plus Time Tracking Comes to CE!"
 ---

 In this webcast, our Head of Product [Mark Pundsack](https://gitlab.com/markpundsack) and Product Manager [Régis Freyd](https://gitlab.com/regisf) show us what's new in our latest release, demo auto deploy, web terminal and monitoring, let us in on what's next for GitLab, and take your questions.